b005t3r/Starling-Extension-BatchRenderer/README.md

 As you can see, they are all one-liners.
 Each uses an internal *BatchRenderer* method and a vertex property ID created when registering each property with a vertex format.
 Now you know what these IDs are for - they let you access vertex properties efficiently (no string comparison needed).

 You've probably already spoted the *inputTexture* property, which does not use a vertex property ID.
 That's because textures are not set per vertex (duh!) - they are bound to one of the texture samplers. *BatchRenderer* makes setting and accessing textures a bit easier.
 You simply register as many as you need (but no more than Stage3D let's you to, I guess it's 8... or 4... let's make it your homework to find out), each with an unique name.
 Our renderer will only need one texture, so we simply call it *"inputTexture"* (kind of dull, I know).
-Same goes for constant registers, which we don't explicitely set here.
-You define constants per shader, not per vertex,
+Same goes for constant registers (which we don't explicitely set here) - you set constats per shader, not per vertex.

-We're done here, all important properties can now be easily accessed using these few one-liner methods.
-Just one more thing to point out - none of these are really necessary.
-You could always include the *renderer_internal* namespace in your client code and use the setVertexData() methods directly, right?
+OK, we're done here.
+All essential properties can now be easily accessed using these few one-liner methods.
+But there's just one more thing to point out - none of these methods are really necessary.
+You could as well include the *renderer_internal* namespace in your client code and use the setVertexData() methods directly, right?
 Well, yes, you could, but you have to admit, it's much more elegant this way, is it?

 Writing shaders
 ---------------